-Mobility is becoming an imperative in the business world.
-Organizations that fail to acknowledge and embrace the trends in Unified Communications and the mobility benefits the technology offers, risks obsolescence.
+Mobility is becoming imperative in the business world.
+Organizations that fail to acknowledge and embrace the trends in UC and the mobility benefits the technology offers, risk obsolescence.

 The trend towards digital transformations is more than just the latest marketing phrase coined by technology providers.
 CIO defines digital transformation as “a foundational change in how an organization delivers value to its customers.”

 So how is your business delivering value?
 Not only to your consumers, but your employees who are on the front lines representing your business to your customers?
 Unified Communications is just one piece of digital transformations – by enabling businesses to bring their communications into the digital future and expand the productivity of their employees and the accessibility for their consumers.
-Effective collaboration is essential to winning, and keeping, your hard won clients.
-But how is Unified Communications changing the face of collaboration?
+Effective collaboration is essential to winning, and keeping, your hard-won clients.
+But how are the changing trends in UC affecting the face of collaboration?

 Three Trends in UC that is Changing Collaboration